TV Licence refund: how to claim yours

 But, as of September 2016, you need a TV Licence to watch BBC iPlayer as well.
 For any other catch-up services like ITV Hub or All 4, you still don't need a TV Licence.
 Just make sure you don't use them to watch live TV if you don't have a licence.

-There's also a small but crucial loophole that means the majority of students don't have to pay to watch iPlayer.
+There's also a small but crucial loophole that means a lot of students don't have to pay to watch iPlayer.
 We've got a full guide on the TV licensing loophole, where we explain how it works.

 Do you need a TV Licence to watch Netflix?